 3 Tips to Reach Your Summer Health Goals

-Change small habits instead of adopting total lifestyle change.
+Make small changes instead of adopting a total lifestyle overhaul

-What are small, daily things you could change that will add up to big results long-term?
-I like to emphasize creating habits here, as I mentioned, motivation comes and goes, but habits are here to stay.
+What are small, daily things you could change that will add up to significant results long-term?
+I like to emphasize the importance of creating habits, as I mentioned; motivation comes and goes, but habits are here to stay.

 Check out some of these articles to help you out:

-Don’t deny yourself goodies – just make the goodies good for you.
+Don’t deny yourself treats – just make them good for you.

 Create clear-cut goals

-I like goals such as “I will be eating 85-90% whole food within 4 weeks”, and then working backward from there to figure out the steps I need to take to get there.
-Another goal might be “I want to lose four pounds this month”.
+I like goals such as “I will be eating 85-90% whole foods within 4 weeks”, and then working backward from there to figure out the steps I need to take to get there.
+Another goal might be, “I want to lose four pounds this month.”
 Working backward from there, you can figure out how much you need to lose per week (one pound), and how much you need to eat to achieve that.

-But at the same time, there is no shame in a weight-related goal, and the truth is, weight – or at least body fat% – is often an indicator of whether we’re getting closer to the health we want to see.
+However, at the same time, there is no shame in setting a weight-related goal, and the truth is that weight—or at least body fat percentage—is often an indicator of whether we’re getting closer to the health we want to achieve.

-My main word of caution would be to make sure your goals are extremely reasonable.
+My main word of caution would be to make sure your goals are incredibly reasonable.
 You’ve probably read from multiple sources that losing 1-2 pounds a week is a good goal.
-But depending on your activity level, level of body fat, and many other factors, it might not actually be for you.
+However, depending on your activity level, body fat level, and numerous other factors, it may not be suitable for you.
 If you set that 1 lb per week goal and only lose half a pound, would you be disappointed and give up?
 Make sure you think things like that through when you’re setting goals.

 Set A, B, and C Goals

-All that leads me to setting tiered goals – A, your ideal, B, your satisfactory, and C, your backup goal.
+This leads me to setting tiered goals: A, your ideal; B, your satisfactory; and C, your backup goal.

 That way, if you don’t hit your A goal, you still have something to check off your list.

 Back to the fat loss goal, you might not hit that 1 lb in a week.
-Weight loss isn’t linear, and you can find yourself not losing any weight at all even though you’re doing all the right things.
-So Maybe your B goal would be to stick to your plan for a month even if you see no progress.
+Weight loss isn’t linear, and you can find yourself not losing any weight at all, even though you’re doing all the right things.
+So, perhaps your B goal would be to stick to your plan for a month, even if you see no progress.
 (The good news is that the weight often comes off in a big chunk after seeing zero progress for a few weeks.)

-This kind of goal helps keep you from completely regressing to junk food on days when your idea isn’t possible because you can still do something to reach your goal.
+This kind of goal helps keep you from completely reverting to junk food on days when your idea isn’t possible, because you can still take steps to reach your goal.

-Today, I wanted to let you know that I have some tools that will help you reach your health-related goals, and I packaged five of them together so that you can get them all together for the price of one.
+Today, I wanted to let you know that I have some tools that can help you reach your health-related goals, and I’ve packaged five of them together so that you can get them all for the price of one.

-• The Healthy Eating Goals Workbook (How to Set Healthy Goals.
-This will help you create a clear-cut plan to achieve what you specifically achieve.
+- The Healthy Eating Goals Workbook (How to Set Healthy Goals.
+This will help you create a clear-cut plan to achieve what you specifically want to achieve.
 With a worksheet to determine and outline your specific priorities and your steps for reaching them.

-• The 90-Day Healthy Habits Guide.
-A template that walks you through 90 days of creating those habits we talked about above that lead to big changes over time.
+- The 90-Day Healthy Habits Guide.
+A template that walks you through 90 days of creating those habits we talked about above that lead to significant changes over time.
 This guide includes 4 sample starter habits, with printable 90-day checklists for each.

-• 52 Hacks for a healthier Life.
-This digital booklet includes 52 “hacks” or habits – small changes you can implement to make your life healthier divided into 4 categories: morning health hacks, meal time and cooking hacks, Healthy snacking hacks, and fitness hacks.
+- 52 Hacks for a Healthier Life.
+This digital booklet includes 52 “hacks” or habits – small changes you can implement to make your life healthier – divided into four categories: morning health hacks, mealtime and cooking hacks, Healthy snacking hacks, and fitness hacks.
 These are a great addition to your 90 Healthy Habits guide, picking one at a time to implement and make a habit (with 52 of them, you can only imagine how much your health will change over time!).

-And then we have to recipe cooks to make sure you have the tools you need for a sustainable healthy diet – one that still includes those important treats!
+And then we have two recipe books to ensure you have the tools you need for a sustainable, healthy diet – one that still includes those important treats!

-• Healthy Gluten-Free Desserts.
-This book includes 12 recipes with a little bit of overlap to the healthy no-bake treats book, but I had to include it anyway because it has some baked treats in it like brownies – which I personally think are very important to have no matter how healthy my diet it. 😉
+- Healthy Gluten-Free Desserts.
+This book includes 12 recipes with a little bit of overlap to the healthy no-bake treats book, but I had to include it anyway because it has some baked treats in it, like brownies, which I personally think are very important to have no matter how healthy my diet is. 😉

 These three tips, plus this e-book package, will help propel you toward your summer health goals so…